 Since Lightroom bundles with Photoshop and you likely want to avoid paying for both subscriptions, it makes sense also to take a look at Capture One vs. Photoshop when you consider switching from Lightroom to Capture One.
 Although I know many photographers who do have both Capture One and Photoshop.
 They prefer to use Capture One for their digital asset management instead of Lightroom.

 The healing tool is also a new addition to Capture One in May 2020.
 It works as expected, just like in Photoshop, and does a great job.
 In most cases, this tool also saves you a roundtrip to Photoshop.
-It is a welcomed addition to Capture One and makes it much easier to do without Photoshop if you want to avoid paying for both Capture One and Photoshop.
+It is a welcomed addition to Capture One.
+It makes it much easier to do without Photoshop if you want to avoid paying for both Capture One and Photoshop.

 Select Color Range

 If you work with landscape or architecture photography, you will miss being able to blend several exposures into a single image.
 Even though Capture One has both layers and masks, you cannot load another image as a new layer and then blend these two images using luminosity masks or regular masking tools.
 Capture One also lacks automatic HDR blending tools like you find in both Lightroom and Photoshop.
-If I were to chose, I would prefer that Capture One included a way to manually blend exposures rather than an automated HDR tool that guesses which areas you want to blend.
+I would prefer that Capture One included a way to manually blend exposures rather than an automated HDR tool that guesses which areas you want to blend.

 Another feature relevant to landscape photographers is panorama stitching, which is also missing from Capture One.
 You can argue that this is a specialized tool, that doesn’t belong in a RAW processor.
 However, both Lightroom and Photoshop have tools for creating panorama images.
 An alternative to buying a Photoshop subscription is to use Affinity Photo for this instead.